Primary Navigation Mobile

 How much does van road tax cost in 2024?

-Road tax – officially known as Vehicle Excise Duty or VED – is set at a flat rate for vans.
+Road tax – officially known as Vehicle Excise Duty or VED – is set at a flat rate for vans (and pickups).

-For the 2023/2024 tax year (which runs from 1 April to the end of March) the cost is £320 for 12 months.
-The government has confirmed that this will increase in line with the Retail Price Index (RPI) for the 2024/2025 tax year.
+For the 2024/2025 tax year (which runs from 1 April to the end of March) the cost is £335 for 12 months.
+This is a slight rise from the £320 for the previous year, but this was only a rise in line with inflation, tagged to the Retail Price Index.

 VED is collected by the Driver and Vehicle Licensing Agency (DVLA), and you can pay for 12 months or six months at a time, or monthly via Direct Debit.
 This table compares the costs: